by Tara E. l Updated April 3, 2025

 Now for the superhero training montage!
 Managing stress doesn’t require a cape or superpowers, just some smart strategies:

 - Exercise: Moving your body is like giving stress a one-two punch.
-Plus, it’s a great excuse to get out of cleaning your room (just kidding, please clean it).
+Plus, it’s a great excuse to get out of cleaning your house –unless you find it relaxing.

 - Talk About It: Sharing your worries with others can make them seem less scary.
 It’s like teaming up with a sidekick against stress.